Videndum (LON:VID) Stock Price Down 22.3% – What’s Next?

-Several analysts have weighed in on VID shares.
-Shore Capital reaffirmed a “hold” rating on shares of Videndum in a research report on Friday, December 13th.
-Jefferies Financial Group restated a “buy” rating and set a GBX 425 ($5.37) price target on shares of Videndum in a research report on Monday, December 16th.
+A number of equities research analysts have weighed in on the company.
+Shore Capital reaffirmed a “hold” rating on shares of Videndum in a report on Friday, December 13th.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 425 ($5.37) price objective on shares of Videndum in a report on Monday, December 16th.

 About Videndum